 How is the percentage used calculated?

 The percentages are based on your annual award at fulltime enrollment status compared to the amount you actually receive in a given year.
 The amount of aid you received each academic year is divided by the maximum annual award you are eligible for that year and your annual percentage is determined.
 Percentages from each year is added together to calculate your lifetime eligibility used.
-Examples: If your annual award is $5550 and you received $5550, you received 100% of your award for that year.
-If your annual award is $3000 and you received $2250, you received $2250 divided by $3000 or 75% for that year.
-If your annual award is $5550 and you received a total of $2081 that year, you received $2081 divided by $5550 or 37.495%.
-If your annual award is $5550 and you received a total of $600 for that year, you received $600 divided by $5550 or 10.81%.
 Your annual percentages are added together to determine your Lifetime Eligibility Used.
 The maximum is 600%.
-Once you reach 600% you are terminated from receiving any additional Pell grants.
+Once you reach 600% you are no longer eligible to receive any additional Pell grants.

 Where can I view my lifetime Pell Grant used?

 I have questions about this, who do I call?